 What this course could lead to

 Many other courses at the Mary Ward Centre and other colleges would be suitable to progress colour work further e.g. in printmaking, textiles, collage, stained glass, design, graphics, fashion.
-The course is also suitable for those intending to apply for, or already taking certificated Mary Ward Courses (Pre-foundation in art & design, Access into Art).
+The course is also suitable for those intending to apply for, or already taking accredited Mary Ward Courses (Pre-foundation and Foundation in art & design).
 It will assist in the development of individual visual language and subject matter, and in general portfolio preparation.

 I've been to many Centres to study in London and the Mary Ward Centre is one of the nicest I've studied in.MWC student